evan47west/Bylaws/Bylaws.md

 ### Section 6.
 The House Manager shall be responsible for the wellbeing of the house and grounds.
 He shall also be responsible for the administration of room assignments.
 He shall be responsible for organization and execution of Work Week, to be conducted the week prior to Fall Rush.
 He shall be responsible for the organization and execution of mid-semester house upkeep which shall be determined at the beginning of each semester.
 He shall, in coordination with the Chapter Secretary, keep a record of who is absent from Work Week activities and report this to the Judicial Board at the first regular JBM of Fall Semester.
 He shall be responsible to the Executive Committee for the conduct and performance of all officers under his supervision.
 He may bring any officer under his supervision to the Judicial Board for impeachment.
 These elected officers are:
   - Assistant House Manager shall be responsible for learning the responsibilities of the House Manager and shall perform the duties of the House Manager in the temporary absence or disability of the House Manager.
 He is responsible for working with the House Manager on house and grounds related matters on an as needed basis.
 He shall be responsible for assigning work assignments throughout the year as designed by the House Manager and reporting any and all fines or credits to the Treasurer.
 Work assignments for the entire semester shall be posted within two weeks of the conclusion of Rush with assignments prior being posted at the discretion of the House Manager.

+### Section 7.
+The Associate Member Educator shall be responsible for the education and development of all Associate Members of the chapter.
+He shall prepare the Associate Member education curriculum.
+He shall present to the EC the Associate Member point system at the first ECM of every semester.
+He shall plan Associate Member Pinning, the Associate Member Retreat, and the Associate Member Initiation.
+He shall be responsible to the Executive Committee for the conduct and performance of all officers on his committee.
+He may bring any officer under his supervision to the Judicial Board for impeachment.
+These appointed officers are: (none)

 # <a name="nine"></a>ARTICLE 9.
 Committees